Etu Uaisele: Playing career

 In 2006, Uaisele was one of the players that won the 2006 Premier League Competition for Parramatta.
 For the next two years, Uaisele played well in the Premier League division.
 However, the Parramatta Eels first grade side included international and State of Origin capped players such as Jarryd Hayne, Krisnan Inu and Eric Grothe, Jr. at his preferred positions of wing and centre, so he was not called up until Grothe was injured in early in 2009.

 Uaisele made his first grade NRL début for the Parramatta Eels on 24 April 2009, scoring a try despite a 40-8 loss.
 At the end of the 2011 NRL season, he moved to the Penrith Panthers on a one-year contract.
 Uaisele scored his first hat trick for the Penrith Panthers against his former club, the Parramatta Eels, during their match in round 4, 2012.

 Uaisele was not re-signed by Penrith for the 2013 NRL season.
 Uaisele returned to the second tier competition, the NSW Cup, in 2013, with the Wyong Roos.

-Uaisele joined the Featherstone Rovers for the 2014 season in the English Championship.
+Uaisele joined Featherstone Rovers for the 2014 season in the English Championship.